Director, Center for Advocacy and Dispute Resolution

 John Marshall alumna Susann "Sunny" MacLachlan is a Clinical Professor and Director of the Center for Advocacy and Dispute Resolution.

-The 1994 cum laude graduate competed in the National Products Liability Competition taking third place nationally and second place best brief nationally.
+The 1994 cum laude graduate placed nationally in the National Products Liability Competition.
 MacLachlan also was a member of the ABA Criminal Justice Trial Advocacy Team in 1993, and the Regional Negotiations Team in 1993.
 MacLachlan also was a Dean's Scholar, a member of the Order of John Marshall, the 1994 recipient of The John Marshall Law School Award for Public Service, and the 1992 Ewing Fellowship of Alpha Chi Omega for Academic Achievement in Law.
 She was the student representative to the Chicago Inn of Court, a membership she still holds.
 After graduating from John Marshall, MacLachlan was an Assistant Corporation Counsel for eight years, prosecuting criminal misdemeanors and Chicago ordinance violations in the Municipal Prosecutions Division of the City's Law Department.